CodyRimes/CS-415-Project-2/README.txt

 and LinkedListNode.hpp give in one class.
 We had to break up the functionality into two different classes.

 We were not able to save console output to an output file.
-Sending screenshots instead.
-Did not include a screenshot of Data9.txt as it was too large to screenshot.

 Thank you for all of your help on this project!